DonMVB/aws/AWS_Assoc_SAA_C02.md

 - With EFS, you only pay for the storage that you use so you pay as you go.
 No pre-provisioning required.
 - EFS can scale up to the petabytes and can support thousands of concurrent NFS connections.
 - Data is stored across multiple AZs in a region and EFS ensures read after write consistency.
-- It is best for file storage that is accessed by a fleet of servers rather than just one server
+- It is best for file storage that is accessed by a fleet of servers rather than just one server.
+- In April 2020, Amazon increated the EFS SLA to 99.99%. (used to be 99.9%).
+This is a general measure, not "mount point specific" (Term is on a Pearson Practice Test).

 ## 1.14.
 Amazon FSx for Windows